 This morning another dry landing will take you to one of the smaller islands, Isla Bartolome.
 The small trek to the famous viewpoint will treat you to great views of the hour-glass shaped island, cinder cones, Pinnacle Rock, lava bombs and lava splatters.
 Along the way up you will pass colonies of marine iguanas, lava lizards hidden among the tiquilla cacti.
 You can also snorkel here among the white-tip reef sharks, Galapagos penguins, turtles and many fishes.
 In the afternoon after lunch you will be taken to Santa Cruz and in particular Black Turtle Cove where your captain will turn off the engines and let you relax and observe the black-tip sharks, white-tip reef sharks, green and hawksbill turtles, spotted and golden eagle rays as they swim around the lagoon.
 If you are lucky you may seen pilot whales, orca or even a breaching manta ray in the distance.
 Your evening meal will be served on board.

 This is your last day on the Galapagos Islands and as such there is no better place to visit than the Charles Darwin Research Station on Isla Santa Cruz.
-You will be able to see the famous Galapagos giant tortoise breeding project as well as one of the most famous animals in the world the bachelor which is Lonesome George the last remaining Pinta giant tortoise.
+You will be able to see the famous Galapagos giant tortoise breeding project as well as the memorial of one of the most famous animals the world had ever known as an individual.
+The one time bachelor of his species; Lonesome George, who was the last remaining Pinta giant tortoise.
 You will have some time to wander around the shops and buy souvenirs before being transferred to the Isla Baltra to catch the flight back to Quito.
-Once you arrive in Quito you will be taken to your accommodation, level – 3* (Reina Isabel Hotel) where the rest of the day is for you to do as you please.
+Once you arrive in Quito you will be taken to your accommodation.

 This morning after breakfast you will be transferred to the airport in time to catch your return flight home.